mholling/nswtopo/README.markdown

 Customising Topographic Rendering
 =================================

-You can control how the raw topographic data (`nsw.lpimap.svg`) is rendered into you final map.
+You can control how the raw topographic data (`nsw.topographic.svg`) is rendered into you final map.
 This allows you to change the colour, size and opacity of individual layers.
 The default rendering was chosen to give a reasonable map with emphasis on contours, and changes to rendering may not be needed.

-To change rendering of a feature, open `nsw.lpimap.svg` and identify the name of the topographic layer (e.g. `Gates_Grids`, `Contour_10m`) containing the feature.
-(The following labels for groups of related layers are also available: contours, water, pathways, roads, cadastre, labels).
+To change rendering of a feature, open `nsw.topographic.svg` and identify the name of the topographic layer (e.g. `contours-10m`) containing the feature.

-Next, add a `nsw.lpimap:` section to your `nswtopo.cfg` file.
-For each layer which you wish to modify, specify one or more of `opacity`, `expand` and `colour` values to change the opacity, scaling and colour, respectively, of the features in that layer.
-Colours should be specified as hex triplets (e.g. `"#FF0000"` for red).
+Next, add a `nsw.topographic:` section to your `nswtopo.cfg` file.
+For each layer which you wish to modify, specify one or more of `opacity`, `width`, `colour` and `dash` values to change the opacity, scaling and colour, respectively, of the features in that layer.
+Colours should be specified as hex triplets (e.g. `"#FF0000"` for red), alternately a [web colour name](http://en.wikipedia.org/wiki/Web_colors).
 Use a [colour picker](http://www.google.com/search?q=color+picker) to choose your desired colour and get its hex triplet. `opacity` should be a value between 0.0 and 1.0.
-The `expand` value should specify how much the feature's size is reduced (expand < 1.0) or enlarged (expand > 1.0) compared to the raw map.

-The following shows the default renderings and illustrates the format to be used.
-Any renderings you specify in your `nswtopo.cfg` will override these defaults.
-Note that `colour` may specify a single colour for the whole layer (e.g. the contour and cadastre layers below), or a mapping of specific colours to new colours (e.g. the labels layer below).
-The latter is useful if the original layer contains more than one colour; you will need to identify the colours to be changed using Inkscape (or a text editor).

-    nsw.lpimap:
-      pathways:
-        expand: 0.5
-        colour:
-          "#A39D93": "#363636"
-      contours:
-        expand: 0.7
-        colour: "#805100"
-      roads:
-        expand: 0.6
-        colour:
-          "#A39D93": "#363636"
-          "#9C9C9C": "#363636"
-      cadastre:
-        expand: 0.5
+The `width` attribute specifies the width of a line in millimetres.
+The `dash` value specifies a dash array for dashed lines (as a series of dash and space lengths, in millimetres).

+The following show some example for changing renderings.
+Colours can be specified as  or as hex triplets (enclosed in quotes, e.g. `"#FF0000"` for red).

+    include:
+    - nsw/topographic
+    - route.kml
+    nsw.topographic:
+      contours-10m:
+        colour: black    # change contour colour to black
+    route:
-        opacity: 0.5
+      opacity: 0.5       # set the route overlay to 50% opacity ...
-        colour: "#777777"
-      text:
-        colour:
-          "#A87000": "#000000"
-          "#FAFAFA": "#444444"
-      water:
-        opacity: 1
-        colour:
-          "#73A1E6": "#4985DF"
-      Creek_Named:
-        expand: 0.3
-      Creek_Unnamed:
-        expand: 0.3
-      Stream_Named:
-        expand: 0.5
-      Stream_Unnamed:
-        expand: 0.5
-      Stream_Main:
-        expand: 0.7
-      River_Main:
-        expand: 0.7
-      River_Major:
-        expand: 0.7
-      HydroArea:
-        expand: 0.5
-      PointOfInterest:
-        expand: 0.6
-      Tourism_Minor:
-        expand: 0.6
-      Gates_Grids:
-        expand: 0.5
-      Beacon_Tower:
-        expand: 0.5
-    nsw.plantation:
-      opacity: 1
-      colour: "#80D19B"
-    nsw.holdings:
-      colour:
-        "#B0A100": "#FF0000"
-        "#948800": "#FF0000"

-As an example, to make the contours black, the roads thinner and the cadastre lines thicker and darker, add the following to your map configuration file:

-    nsw.lpimap:
-      contours:
-        colour: "#000000"
-      roads:
-        expand: 0.4
-      cadastre:
-        opacity: 1.0
-        expand: 0.8
-        colour: "#202020"
+      colour: "#0000CC"  # ... with a blue colour ...
+      width: 1.0         # ... a 1.0 millimetre width ...
+      dash: 4 1          # ... and dashed with 4mm dash and 1mm space.

 Release History
 ===============